SmartTokenLabs/TokenScript/doc/design_paper.md

 The design of Tokenscript is work in progress.
 So we can't give a complete design guide.
 But we can explain some of the most important design guidelines.

-## Relate tokens to smart contract and tokens to web services
+## Changes in the business process and in the market